Cassin01/rcz/README.md

 :warning: The string that enclosed in double brackets (`{{echo 'foo'}}`, `{{date}}` etc) is interpreted as shell script.

 Other strings (`{body}`, `{footer}`, `{header}` etc) is interpreted as custom input.
-The string will be used as a prompt message.
+The string is used as a prompt message.

 A example for your customize is bellow.